anisekh/Shazam/README.md

 **ShazamPulse** — a compact SwiftUI demo that reproduces a Shazam-style listening screen.
 A learning project focused on time-driven, shape-based animations in SwiftUI (TimelineView, oscillators + envelopes, phased reveals, gated pulses).

+## Keynote

+You can download the Keynote file used in this project here:

+- **Preview on Google Drive:**  https://drive.google.com/file/d/1pawjtA2-uhPe6oRssKnJ4IoFSbNRrOEi/view?usp=sharing

 ---

 ## Demo